London Health & Wellness Services

 Services in London

-Local Student Life and Residential Life staff can help facilitate appointments at the London Claremont Clinic, utilizing the international health insurance provided to all enrolled students.
+Local Student Life and Residential Life staff can help facilitate appointments at the Gower Street Practice (for routine care), Harley Street Health Centre (for more specialized needs), and Phoenix Hospital Group, utilizing the international health insurance provided to all enrolled students.

 In a medical emergency, Student Life staff can assist you in obtaining help at the University College London Hospital (UCLH) Emergency Room (known as an Accident & Emergency department in the UK).